austinlouden/talks/how-to-learn-foreign-language/slides.md

 - easy for apps to mostly give you fill in the blank vocab because testing pronunciation is hard

+TRANSITON: at a higher level, these examples show two approaches to language learning.

 !!!

 ### Two approaches to learning